309thEDDGE/weave/CONTRIBUTING.md

 # Weave Contributing Guide
 <p>This contribution guide gives instructions on contributing to the Weave repository.
 Anyone is welcome to create a pull request for this project as long as they follow these guidelines.
-This guide will include repository organization, coding standards, process for submitting a pull request, and our Weave style guide.</p>
+This guide will include repository organization, coding standards, process for submitting a pull request, and the Weave style guide.</p>

 ## Repository Organization